 The Deputy Headmaster (Co-curricular) is responsible for the co-ordination of School activities outside the classroom including, camps and study tours, Duke of Edinburgh’s International Award, clubs and societies.
 The Deputy Headmaster (Co-curricular) works closely with the Sportsmaster, Director of Music, Co-ordinators of Debating and Chess and Commanding Officers of Cadets.

 Master of the Lower School

 Housemasters are responsible for the welfare of all the boys in their respective Houses.
-They oversee the work of individual Tutors, ensure that parents are kept informed of problems as they arise, and organize social functions at which parents can meet other parents and their sons’ Tutors.
+They oversee the work of individual tutors, ensure that parents are kept informed of problems as they arise, and organise social functions at which parents can meet other parents and their sons’ tutors.
 Housemasters also have an important responsibility for discipline.
 Boys are looked after by the Master of the Lower School when they arrive and then enter one of eight Houses in Form II (Year 8).

 Sport in the School is run by the Sportsmaster, who organizes games, allocates coaches, and oversees a wide range of matters from discipline and safety to the maintenance of equipment.
-Within each sport there is also a Director, or a Master in Charge (MIC), who is responsible for that sport’s internal efficiency.
-The boatshed is run by the Director of Rowing, who is also responsible to the Sports Master.
+Within each sport there is also a Director, or an Assistant Director, who is responsible for that sport’s internal efficiency.
+The boatshed is run by the Master of the Boatshed, who is also responsible to the Sportsmaster.

 Three psychologists are available for boys with personal and emotional issues or those experiencing difficulty with their schoolwork.
 One counsellor also offers guidance in the choice of university courses and career options.